avigadmi/cpd-quickstart-watson-assistant/README.md

 After your app is installed and running, experiment with it to see how it responds.

 The chat interface is on the left, and the JSON that the JavaScript code receives from the Watson Assistant service is on the right.
-Your questions and commands are interpreted using a small set of sample data trained with the banking intents:
+Your questions and commands are interpreted using a small set of sample data trained with the banking intents.

 * Visit the documentation to learn more about [intents](https://cloud.ibm.com/docs/services/assistant/intents.html#defining-intents) and [entities](https://cloud.ibm.com/docs/services/assistant/entities.html#defining-entities)